sstadick/rust-lapper/README.md

 Documentation: https://docs.rs/rust-lapper
 Crates.io: https://crates.io/crates/rust-lapper

-This is a rust port of Brent Pendersens [nim-lapper](https://github.com/brentp/nim-lapper).
+This is a rust port of Brent Pendersen's [nim-lapper](https://github.com/brentp/nim-lapper).
 It has a few notable differences, mostly that the find and seek methods both return iterators, so all adptor methods may be used normally.